Systemic Lupus Erythematosus

 Treatment

-Treatment depends on your specific symptoms.
+Treatment depends on symptoms.

 Medication

-- Acetaminophen (Tylenol) to relieve joint pain
+- Acetaminophen (eg, Tylenol)—to relieve joint pain

-- Topical corticosteroids for skin rashes
+- Topical corticosteroids—to treat skin rashes

-Medications for severe symptoms include:
+Medicines for severe symptoms include:

 - Oral and intravenous corticosteroids to control and limit inflammation in kidney, brain, lung, and heart, as well as in cases of severe anemia